-When the voters passed Proposition 13 in 1978, creating base year values for property, they did allow for reappraisal of property upon change in ownership and “new construction.”
+When the voters passed Proposition 13 in 1978 creating base year values for property, they did allow for the reappraisal of property upon change in ownership and “new construction.”
 We normally think of new construction as building something from scratch or adding on to an existing structure.
 Under California property tax law it can also mean renovating a structure for change in use, rehabilitating a structure to a “like new” condition or even removing a structure.

-The most frequent question I am asked is, "If I add on to my home, will the whole property be reappraised?”
+The most frequent question I am asked is “if I add on to my home, will the whole property be reappraised?”
 Proposition 13 says that only the “new construction” gets a new base year value which is added to the old base year of the rest of the property.

-The second most frequent question is “Will my new base year value be based on what the project cost?"
+The second most frequent question is “Will my new base year value be based on what the project cost.?”
 Here the answer is not quite as simple.
 We do ask property owners to report the cost of the project to us (costs include not only labor and materials but permits, financing costs, architectural fees, etc.).
-California law requires that we establish a full market value for the new construction as of the date of completion, so our certified appraisers do an analysis of the impact of the addition on the market value of the property.
+California law requires that we establish a full market value for the new construction as of the date of completion so our certified appraisers do an analysis of the impact of the addition on the market value of the property.

-On the other hand, a handyperson might build a 480-square-foot detached garage by himself, using surplus materials, for $14,800.
+On the other hand, a handy person might build a 480 square foot detached garage by himself using surplus materials for $14,800.
 Yet sales of comparable homes with detached garages show that the garage adds $21,600 in full market value to the property.
 We would enroll the full market value.
-For property tax purposes, the full market (or full cash) value is based primarily on market conditions, which neither the homeowner nor the assessor can influence.
+For property tax purposes the full market (or full cash) value is based primarily on market conditions which neither the homeowner, nor the assessor, can influence.